Greenvale station: Modern history

 New shelters were built on both sides of the tracks in 2000 on high-level platforms that were installed in 1997 to make the station compliant with the Americans with Disabilities Act of 1990 and compatible with the Long Island Rail Road's then-new C3 bilevel railcars, which could not serve low-level platforms.

 Station layout

 The Greenvale station is located partially at ground level and partially built on an embankment.
-It has two high-level side platforms, each four cars long.
+It has two tracks, as well as two high-level side platforms – each long enough to accommodate four cars.